The Academy’s pedagogical structure rests on three foundational elements:

 Real World Experience

-Students at The Academy, in addition to working with each other, also work in collaboration with their host city; conceiving, planning, and producing site-specific work; installations, shows, processions and events, transforming public places into dramatic spaces.
+Students at The Academy, work in collaboration with each other and their instructors to create public performances including shows, installations, processions and events.
 These productions offer students the opportunity to experience first hand all aspects of the creation of a live performance, from conception to execution.

 Physical Preparation, Elements of Acrobatics, The 20 movements of Jacques Lecoq, Spacial Awareness, Levels Of Energy, Movement Analysis and Technique, Improvisation, Play & Levels Of Play, Character Work, Mask work, Object Manipulation and Puppetry, Rhythm Work, Feldenkrais, Vocal Preparation, Approach to Text, Relationship with the audience, Devising, Creative Ensemble, Writing for the Stage.

-The program’s academic year is comprised of three independent terms of 11 weeks.
+The program’s academic year is comprised of three independent terms of 11 weeks each.
 Each term is self contained and can be taken independently or as part of the series.

 The curriculum of each term is a complete pedagogical journey offering students an in-depth, practical exploration.
 Because each eleven week term is devoted to only one creative territory, it gives both the students and teachers the opportunity to delve deeply into each style, allowing a breadth of study and practice that is rarely available today.

 Studio – Classroom work led by master teachers.

 Workshop – Space for both unsupervised devised work and teacher led tutorials in practical construction which support the territories being explored in the studio.

 Production – Real-world implementation of the large-scale final project.